itsvivekghosh/assassin-project/README.md

 ALTER TABLE fampay_assignment.videos ADD FULLTEXT(`title`);
 ALTER TABLE fampay_assignment.videos ADD FULLTEXT INDEX title_desc_index (`title`, `description`);
 ```

-5. Install all the dependencies by `npm i` and start the application by: `npm start`.

 6. Adding the postman collection in `src/postman_collection.json`.
 Please import to use the APIs.